stephanj/Scheduling-using-GPT4/README.md

 # Scheduling a conference using GPT-4 (4K)

-Exploring if GPT-4 can generate a conference schedule using constraints.  ***For the moment without success*** 🥹
+Exploring if GPT-4 can generate a conference schedule using constraints.

 I've taken the public available [VoxxedDays Zurich](https://voxxeddays.com/zurich/schedule/) conference schedule details including the accepted talks.